 The cost of books, notebooks, and similar supplies amounts to approximately \$600 in the freshman year.
 The cost of subsequent years is more variable and is based on the course selections of the student.
-A student in good financial standing with the College will be permitted to charge books by submitting a request to the cashier's office.
+A student with a financial aid credit with the College will be permitted to charge books by submitting a request to the cashier's office.